 Understanding these maturity levels in Situational Leadership and learning the stages of learning above are key for an individual contributor to learn were they need to gain training and confidence.
 In addition for managers, this allows you to change your leadership style based on your direct report’s level.

 For your Stage 1 or M1 reports, your role is Directing.
 Directing is characterized by one-way communication in which the leader defines the roles of the individual and provides the what, how, why, when and where to do the task.

 As your direct reports move to Stage 2 or M2, your role changes to that of a Coach.
 Here you are still providing the direction, but now you are using two-way communication and providing the socio-emotional support that will allow the individual being influenced to buy into the process.

-Finally for your reps in Stage 4 or M4 you delegate.
-In the delegating role the leader is still involved in decisions; however, the process and responsibility has been passed to the individual.
+Finally, for your reps in Stage 4 or M4, you delegate.
+In the delegating role the leader is still involved in decisions; however, the process and responsibility have been passed to the individual.
 The is involved as a monitor